 Your diet is the most crucial aspect of preparing for colonoscopy, and it should be carefully regulated in the days leading up to your procedure.
-Many people find it difficult to follow it through or properly execute it, especially when it comes to colonoscopy prep 2 day.
-Adhering to diet restrictions is one of the trickiest components of intestinal preparation for colonoscopy, and this article provides a template of what to eat for the two days before your colonoscopy.
+Many people find it difficult to follow it through or properly execute it, especially when it comes to colonoscopy prep 2 day meal planning.

 IMPORTANCE OF MEAL PLANNING BEFORE A COLONOSCOPY